stanford-oval/noora-v1/README.md

 A platform utilizing conversational AI to improve the social skills of individuals with ASD.

-Built with Next.js and Tailwind (will incorporate Azure next).
+Built with Next.js, Tailwind, and Azure.